fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

 * Peer dependencies will be included in the analysis (they are treated like any other dependency).
 * Pnpm workspaces are supported.
-* Development dependencies (`dev: true`) or optional dependencies `optional: true` are ignored by default from analysis.
+* Development dependencies (`dev: true`) are ignored by default from analysis.
 To include them in the analysis, execute CLI with `--include-unused` flag e.g. `fossa analyze --include-unused`.

 # F.A.Q